 March 1, 2023 - A UCLA study shows, senior black men are at higher risk after surgery.
 “Our study has shed light on the fact that Black men experience a higher death rate after elective surgery than other subgroups of race and sex.
 Further research is needed to understand better the factors contributing to this observation, and to inform efforts to develop interventions that could effectively eliminate such disparity,” said Dr. Yusuke Tsugawa, the senior author of the study and associate professor of medicine at UCLA David Geffen School of Medicine.
 Study authors include Dr. Mariah Blegen and Dr. Melinda Gibbons from the UCLA Department of Surgery.
 CNN reported on the study.

 January 27, 2023 - UCLA Scientists receive $6.9 million in CIRM grants to develop novel stem-cell based therapies.
 Dr. Gerald Lipshutz, professor-in-residence of surgery at the David Geffen School of Medicine at UCLA, received a Quest Award.
 Learn more.

 November 22, 2022 - UCLA Surgery faculty interviewed by CNN.
 Dr. Clifford Ko and Dr. Marcia Russell were featured in a CNN article about how research helps seniors make informed decisions about risks and benefits of major surgery.

-October 10th, 2022 - Ongoing Maintenance Requirments for Silicone Breast Implants.
+October 10, 2022 - Ongoing maintenance requirements for silicone breast implants.
 Dr. Andrew Da Lio and Dr. Michael DeLong share up-to-date information amid concerns about related health problems women with silicone breast implants should be aware of.

 July 25, 2022 – U.S. News & World Report rankings released.
 UCLA Health hospitals rank in Top 5 in the nation and US News & World Report ranks UCLA GI Surgery #3 in the country along with Gastroenterology.